 Community Health Commitment

 Foodlink is committed to establishing nutrition guidelines for the receipt and distribution of food.
-In 2018, we adopted our official Community Health Commitment to ensure we are maintaining high standards in the nutritional quality of food we distribute to our network of member agencies, and the people whom they serve.
+In 2018, we adopted our official Community Health Commitment (CHC) to ensure we are maintaining high standards in the nutritional quality of food we distribute to our network of member agencies, and the people whom they serve.
+(Foodlink updated its CHC in December, 2019.)

 MORE: Read the full version of Foodlink’s Community Health Commitment, which includes “The Healthy Choice” nutrition ranking system.
 (Abbreviated versions of the CHC and The Healthy Choice are below.)